boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 ![Properties click](/static/assets/visualizing-data/visualization-widgets/images/designerpropertiesbutton.png)

-2. The properties panel of the widget will be displayed as shown in the following screenshot.
-Now, switch to the `ASSIGN DATA` tab.
+2. The properties panel of the widget will be displayed.
+Switch to the `ASSIGN DATA` tab.

 ![Properties panel](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/properties-panel.png)

-3. The data tab will be opened with available columns from the connected data source.
+3. The data tab will open, displaying available columns from the connected data source.

 ![Available fields list](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/available-fields-list.png)

 ### Location Value

-An element can be dragged from the measure or dimension section.
+Drag an element from the measure or dimension section.

 ![Bind columns for LocationValue](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/location-value.png)

 #### Renaming fields

-The configured field names can be edited by using the `Rename` option provided in the settings menu.
+Edit the configured field names using the `Rename` option in the settings menu.

 ![Rename](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/rename.png)

 ### Location Name

-Drag the elements from the `Dimension` to `Location Name` section.
+Drag elements from the `Dimension` to the `Location Name` section.

 ![Add location name field](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/location-name-field.png)

-Bing map will render as follows.
+Bing Maps will render accordingly.

 ![Bing map - Choropleth map demo](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/choroplethmap.png)

 You can add more than one value to the `Location Name` section.
-The alert message will be shown to enable the drill-down option.
+An alert message will appear to enable the drill-down option.

 ![Drill confirmation alert](/static/assets/visualizing-data/visualization-widgets/images/drillalert.png)